Blubberkins/COMP6080-Presto/README.md

 * Somewhere on the slideshow edit screen, for each slide, there should be an action that is clearly described as adding a video to the current slide.
 This action can be immediately visible in a list of tools, or can be hidden away by some kind of collapsable panel.
   * When this action is clicked, a modal should appear and accept inputs from users for
     1) The size of the video area
-    2) Either the URL of the youtube video to display
+    2) The URL of the youtube video to display
     3) Whether or not the video should auto-play

 #### 2.3.4.
 Putting CODE on the slide